data-preservation-programs/SimSP/README.md

-# Simulated Storage Provider
+# Emulated Storage Provider

-This little software provides a simulated storage provider for demo purpose only.
+This little software provides an emulated storage provider for demo purpose only.

 ## Features
 ### Deal Proposal